amplifying-fsharp/fsharplang/spec/provided-types.md

 - Provided type definitions may report methods.

     This corresponds to non-null results from the `type.GetMethod` and `type.GetMethods` of the provided type definition.
 The results returned by these methods must be consistent.

     - Provided methods may be static, instance and abstract
     - Provided methods may not be class constructors (.cctor).
 By .NET rules these would have to be private anyway.
     - Provided methods may be operators such as op_Addition.

 - Provided type definitions may report properties.

     This corresponds to non-null results from the `type.GetProperty` and `type.GetProperties` of the provided type definition.
 The results returned by these methods must be consistent.

     - Provided properties may be static or instance
     - Provided properties may be indexers.
 This corresponds to reporting methods with name Item , or as identified by `DefaultMemberAttribute` non-null results from the `type.GetEvent` and `type.GetEvents` of the provided type definition.
 The results returned by these methods must be consistent.
-This include 1D, 2D, 3D and 4D indexer access notation in F# (corresponding to different numbers of parameters to the indexer property).
+This includes 1D, 2D, 3D and 4D indexer access notation in F# (corresponding to different numbers of parameters to the indexer property).

 - Provided type definitions may report constructors.

     This corresponds to non-null results from the type.GetConstructor and type.GetConstructors of the provided type definition.
 The results returned by these methods must be consistent.

 - Provided type definitions may report events.

     This corresponds to non-null results from the type.GetEvent and type.GetEvents of the provided type definition.
 The results returned by these methods must be consistent.

 - Provided type definitions may report nested types.

     This corresponds to non-null results from the type.GetNestedType and type.GetNestedTypes of the provided type definition.
 The results returned by these methods must be consistent.

     - The nested types of an erased type may be generated types in a generated assembly.
-The type.DeclaringType property of the nested type need not report the erased type.
+The `type.DeclaringType` property of the nested type need not report the erased type.

 - Provided type definitions may report literal (constant) fields.

     This corresponds to non-null results from the `type.GetField` and `type.GetFields` of the provided type definition, and is related to the fact that provided types may be enumerations.
 The results returned by these methods must be consistent.

 - Provided type definitions may not report non-literal (i.e. non-const) fields

     This is a deliberate feature limitation, because in .NET, non-literal fields should not appear in public API surface area.

 ### Attributes

 - Provided type definitions, properties, constructors, events and methods may report attributes.

     This includes `ObsoleteAttribute` and `ParamArrayAttribute` attributes

 ### Accessibility

 - All erased provided type definitions must be public

     However, concrete provided types are each in an assembly A that gets statically linked into the resulting F# component.
 These assemblies may contain private types and methods.
     These types are not directly “provided” types, since they are not returned to the compiler by the API, but they are part of the closure of the types that are being embedded.

 ### Elaborated Code